 Lynbrook is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lynbrook’s overall crime rate is lower than average for the country.

-The education level of Lynbrook citizens is very high relative to the national average among all cities (21.84%): 39.98% of adults in Lynbrook have a bachelor's degree or even advanced degree.
+The population of Lynbrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.74% of adults in Lynbrook have a bachelor's degree or even advanced degree.

 The most common language spoken in Lynbrook is English.
 Other important languages spoken here include Spanish and Polish.